When will The Walking Dead season 11 be released? Is it the final season?

 Is The Walking Dead season 11 the final season?

-Yes, unfortunately the main Walking Dead storyline will finish with the eleventh series – but there’s still a lot more to come from the franchise in general.
+Yes, unfortunately the main Walking Dead storyline will finish with the 11th season – but there’s still a lot more to come from the franchise in general.

 Scott Gimple, Chief Content Officer for the Walking Dead franchise said: “It’s been 10 years ‘gone bye;’ what lies ahead are two more to come and stories and stories to tell beyond that.